 Secondary Subject Choices

 We offer a diverse range of electives allowing students to broaden their knowledge and pursue their interests through a mixture of on-site, off site, specialist instructors and facilitated subjects.
-Subject choices for Semester 2, 2022 include Performing Arts, Visual Arts, Woodwork, Digital Technology, Home Economics, Photography, Food Technology and Food & Hospitality.
+Subject choices include Performing Arts, Visual Arts, Agriculture, Woodwork, Digital Technology, Home Economics, Photography, Textiles, Food Technology and Food & Hospitality.

 Rivergum utilises an online learning platform called Maths Pathway which evaluates each students individual maths knowledge, personalises their learning and builds on their abilities with the assistance of the classroom teacher.